 If not, is it just for one or two SQL or is it across all the SQL in the list, which would point to a database level issue with a resource, such as vCPU, memory, IO or networking?

-If it’s at one resource level, check the Top SQL for that section: CPU, IO, Gets (memory) or check changes in SQL*Net latency times that would help identify a networking issue.
+If it’s at one resource level, check the Top SQL for that section: CPU, IO, gets (memory) or check changes in SQL*Net latency times that would help identify a networking issue.

 Check the %CPU Busy, as well as CPU idle on the host in comparison to previously.
 Ensure the system busy CPU and wait for CPU is well within acceptable parameters.